Master of Arts in English (Literature)

 - Three letters of recommendation from faculty familiar with the applicant's academic work.

 - Resume or vita.

 - One to two page, single spaced statement of purpose detailing the student's background, reasons for wanting to do graduate work in literature, and plans for the future.

-- Academic writing sample relevant to the field of literary studies.
+- Academic writing sample relevant to the field of literary studies or related field.

 - Official transcript.

 International students must have an official Test of English as a Foreign Language (TOEFL) or IELTS score report sent to the Graduate College.
 Please refer to the English Proficiency Score requirements.

 Students must have earned a 3.00 GPA in their junior/senior years of undergraduate work and have (or be in the process of completing) a bachelor's degree in English.
 See Department of English application process for more information.
 Those who do not have degree in English may consult with the graduate academic advisor for advice on their application.

 To earn the Master of Arts degree in English with an emphasis in literature, a candidate must complete the following MA requirements* (30 credit hours total):